When Your Child Has a Concussion, “Wait and Rest” Is Not Good Enough

 Concussion Diagnosis and Treatment at The NeuroEdge Brain Performance Center

-The NeuroEdge Brain Performance Center offers a number of cutting-edge diagnostic and treatment options.
+The NeuroEdge Brain Performance Center in Fairfield, CT offers a number of cutting-edge diagnostic and treatment options.
 We will work with you to determine which of the following are best for your child.

 When a child suffers a head injury, schedule an evaluation by a health professional as soon as possible.
 Besides a thorough physical exam, The NeuroEdge Brain Performance Center uses these tools to diagnose concussions and TBI:

 - Neurocognitive Testing.
 The NeuroEdge Brain Performance Center uses CNS Vital signs, a 30- to 40-minute computerized test, to evaluate neurocognitive function.
 In order to obtain the most accurate results after a possible concussion, neurocognitive testing is compared to a previously obtained baseline.
 Baseline information can be stored in case of a head injury; alternatively, it can be immediately analyzed to see how the patient’s athletic or scholastic performance might be improved.

 - Brain Imaging (EEG).
 An electroencephalogram (EEG) is one of the most accurate tools to measure the functioning of the brain.
 Employing sLORETA technology to measure electrical function deep in the brain, The NeuroEdge Brain Performance Center can more accurately image the impact area and detect brain wave patterns that are unique to head injuries.
 As with neurocognitive testing, it’s a good idea to get a pre-season baseline EEG.
 This can help us evaluate the severity of the injury and determine when it’s safe for your child to return to prior activities.